-5. Edit/Save/Download the Program File
+5. Edit/Save/Compile the Project

-The template appears as a tabbed entry on the IDE where it may be edited, saved, compiled, and downloaded to the KIPR Link.
-Use File..Save As..to save the program to disk.
-Compile or Download will automatically save the program, asking for a file name if the program hasn't been saved before.
-Compile tests whether or not a program will compile.
-Download sends the program file to the KIPR Link without checking it for errors.
-The result of the action is given in the lower left corner of the window.
-Download the program to verify this works OK.
+The C file appears as a tabbed entry on the IDE, where it may be edited, saved, compiled, and downloaded to the KIPR Link.
+Use File..Save As..to save the file to disk.
+Compile will automatically save the project.
+If the project does not have a target, the target selection dialogue will appear.
+The IDE sends the program file to the selected target to be compiled.